Get exclusive member benefits & effect social change. Join Today

-There are a couple of different medications that may help with alcohol addiction:
+There are a couple of different medications that may help with alcohol use disorder:

 You may need to seek treatment at an inpatient facility if your addiction to alcohol is severe.
 These facilities will provide you with 24-hour care as you withdraw from alcohol and recover from your addiction.
 Once you’re well enough to leave, you’ll need to continue to receive treatment on an outpatient basis.

 Your outlook will also depend on the health complications that have developed as a result of your drinking.
 Alcohol use disorder can severely damage your liver.
 It can also lead to other health complications, including:

 Written by: Darla Burkeon: Aug 23, 2017